How Often Can You File Bankruptcy?

 - whether the previous bankruptcy was discharged, dismissed, or dismissed with prejudice

-Time restrictions on when you are eligible for another discharge depend on whether you previously received a Chapter 7 or Chapter 13 discharge and the type of bankruptcy you want to file now.
-According to alllaw.com these are the bankruptcy filing guidelines:
+When you are eligible for another discharge, the length of time you have to wait depends on whether you previously got a Chapter 7 or Chapter 13 discharge and the kind of bankruptcy you wish to file again.

 What Happens When Debtors File Multiple Bankruptcy Cases?